Community nurses, also known as district nurses, play a crucial role in the primary health care team.

 Working with a variety of patients, community nurses need to have an excellent level of communication – being able to talk and listen at the right time.

-It may be difficult for the patient to communicate back, especially if their health has affected their speech or movement, so patience and understanding is vital.
+It may be difficult for the patient to communicate back, especially if their health has affected their speech or movement, so patience and understanding are vital.

 To be a community or district nurse you will need to be able to relate to people of all ages and backgrounds.
 You will need to be available to provide emotional support and advice to family or friends explaining the status of their health or clarifying what actions need to be taken by themselves or their loved ones.